 Admission to the St John’s College Choir and to St John’s College School takes place annually in September.
-Numbers vary according to the number of boys departing the choir, but the maximum places in any one year is unlikely to be more than 5.
+The number of choristers accepted each year varies, but the maximum places in any one year is unlikely to be more than 5.

-The College Director of Music is very willing to hear boys aged 6+ informally, prior to the formal voice trials which take place twice each year, to offer parents an indication of their child’s prospects and advice about any preparations that might be appropriate.
 Children are not admitted under the age of 8 and it is rare that a child will be admitted over the age of 10 at the time of entry.

+The College Director of Music is very willing to hear children aged 6+ informally, prior to a formal voice trial, to offer parents an indication of their child’s prospects and advice about any preparations that might be appropriate.

 Further details of the Voice Trials are available from:

-Further information about Choristership and Probationership is available in the Chorister and Probationer Handbook.
+Further information about choristership and probationership is available in the Chorister and Probationer Handbook.